ANCIENT CULTURES and PANORAMIC SENSING

 Buddha's Middle Way

-Advanced martial arts combine focused and panoramic perception – i don't know if or how they cultivate pure panoramic perception.
+Advanced martial arts combine focused and panoramic perception as used by predatory animals – i don't know if martial arts cultivate pure panoramic perception.

-It must be the original idea behind the Taoist and Zen practice of "Staring at Walls".
-A blank wall is ideal to focus on, as a bridge to panoramic seeing.
+Pure panoramic awareness must be the original idea behind the Taoist and Zen practice of "Staring at Walls".
+Try it out.
+Looking at a blank boring wall is ideal as a bridge to panoramic seeing.

 The Chinese and Zen idea of "seeing without looking – hearing without listening" expresses it wonderfully.
-(I think it's a quote from Bodhidharma but from where?).
+(I think this quote comes from Bodhidharma – but from where?).

-Once you've experienced panoramic sensing, i think you'll agree that 'just sensing' is a very good description.
+Once you've experienced panoramic sensing, i think you'll agree that 'just sensing' and "seeing without looking – hearing without listening" are very good descriptions of panoramic awareness.

 Hakalau